kjchalup/coco_segmentation/README.rst

 The Neural Network
 ------------------
 My approach is inspired by Ross's work, as well as the older `Fully Convolutional Networks for Semantic Segmentation`_ by Trevor Darrell et al. Both use a pre-trained feature extractor to build upon, Zisserman's `VGG`_ network.
-I downloaded `Tensorflow`_ weights for VGG from https://github.com/machrisaa/tensorflow-vgg and, after a while of thinking, set up the following architecture:
+I downloaded `Tensorflow`_ weights for VGG from https://github.com/machrisaa/tensorflow-vgg and, after some thinking, set up the following architecture:

     .. image:: https://github.com/kjchalup/coco_segmentation/blob/master/architecture.png
         :alt: Segmentation net architecture.